 Mouthfeel – Mouthfeel means the way food feels in your mouth.
-It includes texture, moisture, fluidity, temperature, chewiness, greasiness, astringency, pain sensation (like from hot peppers), and any other tactile experiences we get when chewing or swallowing.
+It includes texture, moisture, fluidity, temperature, chewiness, greasiness, astringency, pain sensation (like from hot peppers), and tactile experiences when chewing or swallowing.

-The term “body” describes the physical and tactile properties perceived by the mouth, such as the feeling of “heaviness” when coffee lingers on the tongue.
+The term “body” describes the physical and tactile properties.
+The mouth perceives such as the feeling of “heaviness” when coffee lingers on the tongue.

-Coffee is defined as a solid and pleasant whole body (Full body) when it has a tactile viscous sensation, a “roundness,” and a nice greasy feeling in the mouth due to different types of coffee—oil and sugar in coffee makeup.
+Coffee is defined as a solid and pleasant whole body (Full body) with a tactile viscous sensation, a “roundness,” and a nice greasy feeling in the mouth due to different types of coffee—oil, and sugar in coffee makeup.